-- · Never refuel the machine while the engine is running. - Make sure there is plenty of ventilation when refuelling or mixing fuel (petrol and 2-stroke oil). - Move the machine at least 3 m from the refuelling point before starting it.
+· Never refuel the machine while the engine is running.

+- Make sure there is plenty of ventilation when refuelling or mixing fuel (gasoline and 2-stroke oil). - Move the machine at least 10 ft (3 m) from the refuelling point before starting it.

-- · Never start the machine: - 1 If you have spilt fuel or chain oil on the machine.
-Wipe off the spillage and allow remaining fuel to evaporate. - 2 If you have spilt fuel on yourself or your clothes, change your clothes.
+- · Never start the machine: - 1 If you have spilled fuel or chain oil on the machine.
+Wipe off the spillage and allow remaining fuel to evaporate. - 2 If you have spilled fuel on yourself or your clothes, change your clothes.
 Wash any part of your body that has come in contact with fuel.
 Use soap and water. - 3 If the machine is leaking fuel.
 Check regularly for leaks from the fuel cap and fuel lines.